Chiminigagua

-Chiminigagua, Chiminichagua or Chimichagua was the supreme being, omnipotent god and creator of the world in the religion of the Muisca.
+Chiminigagua, Chiminichagua or Chimichagua (from the Chibcha language, pronunciation reconstructed as *[ʂiminiɣaɣua]) was the supreme being, omnipotent god and creator of the world in the religion of the Muisca.
 The Muisca and their confederation were one of the four advanced civilizations of the Americas and developed their own religion on the Altiplano Cundiboyacense in the Andes.

 Description

 Chiminigagua was a universally good god and represented the only light that existed when it was night time.
 When the world was created there was only darkness and the only light was given by Chiminigagua.
-When Chiminigagua decided to shine light across the Universe, he first opened his gigantic belly from where light was shining.
-He then created two large black birds and launched them into space.
+When Chiminigagua decided to shine light across the Universe, she first opened her gigantic belly from where light was shining.
+She then created two large black birds and launched them into space.
 The birds spread light from their beaks which produced light in the cosmos.
-Thus he created light and everything in the world.
-Chiminigagua showed the importance of his important gods Chía (the Moon), Sué (the Sun) and Cuchavira (rainbow).
+Thus she created light and everything in the world.
+Chiminigagua showed the importance of her important gods Chía (the Moon), Sué (the Sun) and Cuchavira (rainbow).
 Adoring the Moon and the Sun for the Muisca was praising Chiminigagua.
 The creation of the Sun and Moon gave rise to mother goddess Bachué.

 The solar cult and belief in the supreme being is comparable to other indigenous peoples of the Americas and elsewhere in the world.
 Tezcatlipoca was a similar deity for the Aztec and Viracocha was his counterpart for the Incas.
-Solar cults and gods are found in other religions as well; Horus, Ra and Aton for the Egyptians, Mitra for the Persians, Shamash for the people in Mesopotamia, Helios for the Greeks and Surya in India.
 Quetzalcoatl and Huitzilopochtli represented the Sun for the Aztec and the Mayas praised Kinich Ahau, while the Incas believed Inti symbolised the Sun and created the Inca civilization.